4.7

 Is the Staten Island Ferry free to ride?

-Yes, Staten Island Ferry is free to ride, and it is one of the most recommended Statue of Liberty ferry rides to get a close look at Lady Liberty without spending anything.
+The Staten Island Ferry is the most recommended free ferry to the Statue of Liberty, so you can look closely at Lady Liberty without spending anything.

 New York City DOT operates the State Island Ferry, which provides free ferry service between Staten Island and Lower Manhattan year-round throughout the week.